Barriers to accessing social security entitlements

 The Labour Market and Food Insecurity

-Upcoming Webinar co-hosted by the Independent Food Aid Network (IFAN), the University of York, Feeding Britain and the Living Wage Foundation.
-The webinar will consider, among other questions, the employment practices and law, that would prevent the labour market generating need for food banks.
-The session will be chaired by Chris Stephens MP and Emma Lewell-Buck MP, and panelists include Jessica Goble (Living Wage Foundation), Juli Thompson (Feeding Bradford), Emma (member of Covid Realities) and Caroline (member of Covid Realities).
+Co-hosted by the Independent Food Aid Network (IFAN), the University of York, Feeding Britain and the Living Wage Foundation.
+The webinar considered, among other questions, the employment practices and law, that would prevent the labour market generating need for food banks.
+The session was chaired by Chris Stephens MP and Baroness Boycott, and panelists included Jessica Goble (Living Wage Foundation), Juli Thompson (Feeding Bradford), Rajesh Makwana (Sufra NW London), Emma (member of Covid Realities) and Caroline (member of Covid Realities).